 Plank Grilling Tips

-Preheat a medium high grill, place your prepared foods on the plank, place the plank on the cooking grid over direct heat and close the lid.
-The bottom and edges of the plank will smolder and burn, adding wonderful flavor to your foods as they cook slowly with indirect heat like in a smoker.
+Preheat a medium high grill, place your prepared foods on the plank.
+Place the plank on the cooking grid over direct heat and close the lid.
+The bottom and edges of the plank will smolder and burn.
+Don’t worry though!
+This adds wonderful flavor to your foods as they cook slowly with indirect heat like in a smoker.
 This slower cooking virtually eliminates the burn spots that gas grills are famous for, and gives you more time to judge doneness, which helps avoid accidental overcooking.
-The process is a lot like smoking, but with far less time and effort, and there’s no expensive smoker to buy!
+The process is a lot like smoking, but with far less time and effort!

 Don’t Fear Flare-ups!

-As the plank burns, the edges will usually flare up, don’t be alarmed, just check your meats regularly and mist the edges of the board with water from a spray bottle.
+As the plank burns, the edges will usually flare up.
+However, don’t be alarmed, just check regularly and mist the edges of the cedar plank with water from a spray bottle.
 These boards are the ultimate with fish and shellfish, protecting delicate fillets from falling apart or sticking to the grill.
 It’s also great with shrimp, scallops, clams, mussels, crabs and so on.
 But don’t stop there, it’s also great with chicken, chops, ribs, steaks and even vegetables, fruits and soft cheeses!
 Planks are also amazing with sweet seasonings or glazes, allowing them to glaze nicely without burning.

 Salmon is a natural on cedar planks.
 Keep your salmon cold, marinate or season and place skin side down on the board.
 I prefer tail pieces, so I put the tail in the center of the board and the thick part near the end.
-I usually will cook one large fillet, but individual servings are fine too, just keep them about 1 inch apart and from the edge of the plank.
-Cooking times depend on a number of variables – I plank fish over about medium high heat and they are usually done in 20 minutes or so.
+I usually will cook one large fillet, but individual servings are fine too!
+Make sure you just keep them about 1 inch apart and from the edge of the plank.
+Cooking times can depend on a number of variables.
+I plank fish over about medium high heat and they are usually done in 20 minutes or so.